 Trips are normally fixed well in advance to avoid overlapping.
 However, prolonging your trip will not be a problem given that the extra days are not already booked.

 A full-day fishing session starts as early as possible according to the distance to be covered to reach the chosen water.
 If not specifically required or suggested by local conditions, we prefer avoiding dawn fishing granting you the most relaxing holiday.
 To avoid missing some good opportunities during the “coup the midi”, we normally stop for a quick lunch on the river/lake bank (sandwich, water, fruit) but if you prefer sitting at a table for a more substantial lunch (especially during the hottest days of summer), we can also decide for a nearby restaurant or pizzeria.
 It is important that you inform us about any special or specific requirement about food (allergy, religion or else).
+While you are free to stop fishing and return to your premises whenever you wish, fishing as long as possible until dark is highly recommended for the best results, especially in Summer.

 A fishing guide for a good fishing day is not compulsory if you wish to spend a lovely holiday and this is true in many waters, not only in Central Italy.